 And if you’re repurposing existing blog posts as the basis of your answers on Quora, and those posts already contain links to other sites, you'll naturally link to other sites in your Quora answers too.

 Quora’s policy on affiliate links is very clear.

 Content that includes such links is seen as spam.

 6. Track Traffic to Your Website in Google Analytics

-When linking back to your own website, you need to add some special information to this link so that you can track the traffic you get from Quora within Google Analytics.
+When linking back to your own website, add some special information to the link so you can track the traffic from within Google Analytics.